 Nasal polyps are painless benign growths on the inside lining of the nose or sinuses.
 They are soft and noncancerous growths located on the lining of your nasal passages.
 These polyps hang down like teardrops or grapes.
 If you have congestion in your nasal passage that does not go away, it could be from chronic inflammation of your nasal polyps.
 These can be associated with asthma, infection, allergies, and certain immune disorders.
 Large polyps can even change the shape of your nose.
+If you struggle with nasal polyps or are looking for a proper diagnosis and treatment, schedule an appointment with a professional today.

 Symptoms of Nasal Polyps